Can Substance Use Disorder Summits Promote Collective Impact Projects?

 The idea behind the concept I will share and present in this blog post today initially germinated a while ago when I was an advertising executive with Media General and had the responsibility to design and promote new concepts in Media General’s “strategic market areas” (SMAs/ADIs where the company had a newspaper and a TV station).
 In order to generate new revenues and serve as community stewards, we focused on topic areas which were related to local/regional socio-economic problems.
 The most attractive ideas were ones where we could generate new revenues outside of our traditional categories and ones that could be easily expanded to other markets where we had media assets.

 The growing problems of healthcare, substance abuse, economic disadvantage and poverty, and the underperforming public education systems were big opportunities in virtually every market.
 While at the time, we didn’t have effective strategies that could be developed locally and expanded easily across our “strategic footprint”, the general idea of combining community awareness, recovery education and solutions seemed appealing, at least at a concept level.
 We just did not have a way to select which of these issues to focus on.
 And there seemed to be more pressing concerns around keeping our focus on the traditional lines of business.
+(Those concerns have obviously escalated among traditional local media executives in newspapers, TV, and magazines in the last decade).
 On top of all of that, there was a raging recession that was doing particularly significant damage to the financials of traditional local media outlets such as television stations and newspapers.

 After some deep thinking and lots of discussions over the last few years, I have begun to congeal some specific ideas around a concept that has been a proven method of generating community-wide awareness and impact.
 After discussions with old media buddies, friends in the substance use disorder community and average folks, I think we have a concept that can work.